CIS565-Fall-2022/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

 of clusters near 1 will cause the program to act more like the basic forward renderer, as a ton of lights will be together in a cluster.

+This was with 5.0 light radius and 1000 lights

 ### Shading Model